Certified Spiritual Director ~ Usui Holy Fire® III Reiki Master ~ Recovery Coach

 In an atmosphere built on mutual trust and respect, my passion is to provide a peaceful space where together we explore and discern what God desires to live out through you.
 I enjoy coming alongside people in 12 Step Recovery who are seeking to find a Source of Strength greater than themselves.
 God lives in our past, our present and our future.
 I’m here to help you discover how He is writing you into His story.

 My practice of Spiritual Direction includes companioning with people of all faiths and traditions, believers and nonbelievers, individually and in groups.
-I am also a Recovery Coach and 5th Step guide for those in addiction recovery.
-I enjoy helping people discover the spiritual basis of the 12 Steps.
+I am also a Usui Holy Fire® III Reiki Master, Recovery Coach and 5th Step guide for those in addiction recovery.
+I enjoy mentoring people through the spiritual basis of the 12 Steps.
 I believe these principles offer spiritual guidance as we seek to live in communion with the Holy Spirit’s purpose for our lives.
+Integrating attentive listening, meaningful conversation and the healing power of Reiki, prepares one’s heart to hear your truth.
+This often means we need to quiet the mind to allow the soul to speak.
+I am humbled and blessed to take this journey inward with you.

 As much as I enjoy meeting in my office, sitting on comfy chairs, sharing a cup of coffee, I also like to take spiritual companioning outside the walls.
 If you are more comfortable taking a walk around the block or a nearby hiking trail, sitting in the park or next to the pond behind our office, I will meet you there.
 My desire is to help you experience God in an atmosphere that will bring you fully into His presence.